 The bits, the bytes and the quants

-Since decades scientists are trying to figure out a way to make use of the enormous potential of quantum mechanics to build a new generation of computers.
-The good news is that scientists have now figured out all the building blocks to make quantum computers a reality in the very close future.
+For decades scientists are trying to figure out how to use the enormous potential of quantum mechanics to build a new generation of computers.
+The good news is that scientists have recently figured out all the building blocks to make quantum computers a reality.

-According to Microsoft’s computer research lab, quantum computing code could be working within the next decade, so it’s about time that we get a better understanding what this means exactly, right?
+According to Microsoft’s computer research lab, quantum computing code could be working within the next decade, so it’s about time that we get a better understanding of it.

-Our current computers run on bits, that’s the smallest unit, while quantum computers run on quantum bits, or “qubits”, as they are commonly referred to.
+Our current computers run on bits, that’s the smallest unit, while quantum computers run on quantum bits or qubits.

-Unlike electrical circuits, qubits are quantum particles that are magnetically charged in an extremely cold environment, close to the absolute 0K temperature, in other words the environment where this is possible is close to −273.15 °C. The interesting thing about this approach is that this temperature keeps the particles in a state of superposition, which means that particles simultaneously can take the role of both, the 0 and the 1 in binary code, and this is how our current computer processors process instructions.
+Unlike electrical circuits, qubits are quantum particles that are magnetically charged in an extremely cold environment, close to the absolute 0K temperature, in other words, close to −273.15 °C. The intriguing thing about particles in such low temperatures is that it keeps them in a state of superposition.
+It means that particles simultaneously can be both the 0 and the 1 – the binary system regular computers use to operate and process input.

-And this is where the real magic of quantum computing happens.
-Each particle can take indefinite states and what happens is the so called “quantum speed-up”.
+This is where the real magic of quantum computing happens.
+Each particle can take indefinite states and what happens is the so-called “quantum speed-up”.
 Quantum speed-up sees each qubit increase computing power exponentially, so if you pack enough qubits into a computer, you could outrun anything and any computing technology available today.

-While none of us needs our emails load many times faster than they already do, researchers who rely on computing time and processor power while processing Big Data could make perfect use.
+While none of us need our emails to load many times faster than they already do, researchers who rely on computing time and processor power while processing Big Data could make perfect use of quantum computing.

 Wow.
-So secure things aren’t that secure anymore you’ll say.
-And you are completely right!
+Secure things do not seem so secure anymore, you’ll say.
+And you will be completely right!

-The CodeCoda Research Lab is currently exploring new encryption algorithms which increase encryption durability and – if not entirely preventable – keeps decryption times, made possible by quantum computers, sufficiently high.
-For now – our research lab is already deeply engaged with technology providers to stay on top of this matter and protect our customers’ data sufficiently.
+Our research lab is constantly exploring new encryption algorithms which increase encryption durability and – if not entirely preventable – keeps decryption times, made possible by quantum computers, sufficiently high.
+For now – our research lab is already deeply engaged with technology providers and helps them stay on top of our data and customers’ data.
 Now – and in the future!